 - You have 3 projects worth of experience in building or construction industry, you can demonstrate strong transferable skills and experience in:

 - You have a laptop with Microsoft office programs (or equivalent) and internet access for the duration of the course

 - You can read, write and speak English competently

 - You have successfully completed a Language, Literacy and Numeracy assessment

 “Through TIV, I was able to get the qualifications I needed to upskill to do all these projects by myself”

 Frequently Asked Questions

-To find out if you’re eligible for Government Funding check out the online Funding Eligibility Indicator here or call us on (03) 9399 9511 and we can discuss your options.
+To confirm if you’re eligible for government funding, check out the online Funding Eligibility Indicator here or call us on (03) 9399 9511 to discuss your options.

 Class is 8am – 4pm 6 days per week.